-Much of Samantha Sherry’s childhood was spent horseback.
-She competed nationally in barrel racing events and was a member of her university’s rodeo team.
+Samantha spent much of her childhood on horseback.
+She competed nationally in barrel racing events and was a member of her university rodeo team.
 While a freshman in college, she took her first art class and quickly decided to pursue a degree in art.
-After graduating with a Bachelor of Fine Arts in Studio Art, she enrolled in the Masters of Fine Art program at the Memphis College of Art.
-Her MFA degree was followed by a second Masters (MAT).
+After graduating with a BFA in Studio Art, she was accepted into the Masters of Fine Art program at the Memphis College of Art.
+She followed her MFA degree with a second Masters (MAT) also from MCA.

 Drawing upon her equestrian past (and present) horse forms and fragments become the language through which these ideas are explored and articulated.
 “Horses have always been my point of entry into the world, a way of framing, questioning, understanding, connecting and commemorating,” she explains.
 Within her work, the horse is symbolic and provides the distance and vocabulary necessary for her to explore deeply personal issues and motifs.